fabianschuiki/llhd/LANGUAGE.md

 Note that `index`, `start`, and `length` must be integer constants.
 You cannot pass dynamically calculated integers for these fields.

+#### Types

+The basic operation of `extract` is defined on integer, struct, and array types.
+If the target is a signal or pointer type around a struct or array, the instruction returns a signal or pointer of the selected field or elements.

 #### Result

 The `extract element` instruction yields the value of the selected field, element, or bit.
 If the target is a struct the returned type is the `index` field of the struct.
 If it is an array the returned type is the array's element type.
 If it is an integer the returned type is the single bit variant of the integer (e.g. `i1`).